 Expecting a large audience at our Annual UK Resi Investment event.
 Panel includes some of the most respected figures in the sector and crucially the Investors themselves.

-Last year this event sold out several weeks in advance so please book early to guarantee your attendance.
+Last year this event sold out several weeks in advance, with hundreds of attendees, so please book early to guarantee your attendance.
 Bookings are strictly first come, first served.

 To see who attends please click here